Livable Garden Centre | Livable Basics

 Subalpine

-Subalpine areas are habitats found at higher elevations, typically below the treeline but above the lowland areas.
-They are characterised by cooler temperatures, shorter growing seasons, and specific plant and animal species adapted to the alpine environment.
+Subalpine refers to habitats found at higher elevations, below the alpine zone but above the lowlands.
+These environments are characterised by cooler temperatures, shorter growing seasons, and plant species adapted to harsher conditions.

 Subtropical

-Subtropical refers to a climate zone located between the tropical and temperate zones.
-Subtropical regions typically have warm to hot temperatures, high humidity, and distinct seasons.
-They are known for their lush vegetation and diverse ecosystems.
+Subtropical refers to a climate zone located between tropical and temperate regions.
+These areas typically have warm to hot temperatures, high humidity, and distinct seasonal variations.

 Subtropical Coastal Rainforests

-Subtropical coastal rainforests are rainforest habitats found in the coastal regions of subtropical climates.
-They are characterised by a mix of evergreen trees, lush undergrowth, and a high diversity of plant and animal species.
+Subtropical coastal rainforests refer to rainforest habitats found in coastal regions within subtropical climates.
+These forests contain evergreen trees, dense undergrowth, and a high diversity of plant and animal species.

 Sulfur (S)

-Sulfur, symbolised by the letter S, is a macronutrient necessary for plant growth.
-It is involved in protein synthesis, enzyme activation, and helps with the overall health and development of plants.
+Sulfur, symbolised by the letter S, is an essential nutrient for plant growth.
+It is involved in protein formation, enzyme activation, and overall plant development.

 Swampy Coastal Heath